bartschliam/group_j/documentation/SPARQL_queries.md

 ## Query 3

-### What trends are there in housing value with relation to the amount of crime in Ireland
+### What trends are there in housing value with relation to the amount of crime in Ireland?

 ---